British Darts Organisation: World Professional Championship

-The World Championship was the biggest of the tournaments, held at the Lakeside Country Club, Frimley Green, UK from 1985 until 2019, for its 43rd and final year it moved to Indigo at The O2.
+The World Championship was the biggest of the tournaments, held at the Lakeside Country Club, Frimley Green, from 1985 until 2019; for its 43rd and final year it moved to Indigo at The O2.
 The tournament started in 1978 and for the first 15 years it was a unified World Championship, before a separate competition (the PDC World Championship) began in 1994.
-There have been 24 different winners of the event and Eric Bristow is the player with the most BDO World titles including a hat-trick between 1984 and 1986.
+There have been 24 different winners of the event; Eric Bristow is the player with the most BDO World titles, including a hat-trick between 1984 and 1986.

-In December 2019 the World Darts Federation announced that it would no longer recognise the BDO as the ruling body of darts in the UK, no longer recognised the BDO World Championships and thus it no longer became a recognised world championship.
+In December 2019, the World Darts Federation announced that it would no longer recognise the BDO as the ruling body of darts in the UK and no longer recognised the BDO World Championship.
 In January 2020, the WDF assumed full responsibility for the running of the event and will be launching the tournament under the WDF banner.

 World Masters

-The World Masters was the longest running BDO major title, having started as far back as 1974.
-It was the second biggest major title on the BDO stage.
+The World Masters began in 1974 and was the longest-running BDO major title.
+It was the second-biggest major title on the BDO stage.
 Having been first staged in Fulham, the tournament has been to Wembley, Earls Court, Kensington, the Lakeside Country Club and others.
 Its last venue was the Circus Tavern in Purfleet.

 The tournament featured shorter sets than the World Championship – each set is the best of three legs instead of five at Lakeside.
 In the 40-year history of the event, only 7 players have managed to win the title on more than one occasion.
 Eric Bristow holds the record for most tournament wins with five.
 Bob Anderson and Martin Adams hold the record of winning the title three years running 86, 87, 88 for Anderson and 08, 09, 10 for Adams.
 Only 14 players have won both the Masters and World titles in their career.
 In January 2020, the WDF assumed full responsibility for the running of the event and will be launching the tournament under the WDF banner.

 The BDO World Trophy

 The BDO World Trophy was the newest "Major" Darts tournament added to the BDO's events calendar from 2014 onwards, organised by BDO Events – the new commercial arm of the British Darts Organisation.
-BDO Events was part of the first liquidation when they wound up their commercial business, not long after that the BDO itself also filed for liquidation bringing an end to 47 years as the governing body for darts in the UK.
+BDO Events was part of the first liquidation when the BDO wound up its commercial business; shortly afterward the BDO itself also filed for liquidation, bringing an end to 47 years as the governing body for darts in the UK.